vettom/vettom.github.io/docs/Reference/Certification/DB-storege.md

 Billing based on storage, queries, documents read
 ACID transaction.
 Ensure entire transaction consistency

-## Bigtable
-No SQL Bigdata DB service.
-Handles huge data volumes with lo latency Ideal for Operational and analytical applications Ideal if
-- more than 1 TB data
-- Data is fast throughput, or rapidly changing.
-- Time series or data with semantic ordering
-- Realtime processing of large data
-- Machine learning algorithm

 ## Memory store (Redis)
 - Managed redis